 The other thing these opening two verses remind me of is to "Pray the News."
 I think often times we read about all of the bad news in the world and maybe feel a bit helpless or hopeless in the midst of it all.
 However, I strongly believe that God has blessed us with the ability to "Pray the News."
 Pray for earthquake victims, the people starving and dying in other parts of the world, the person who was in a car crash in your town, etc. etc. Pray for them.
 Make requests for them.
 Plead God's mercy upon them.
 Give thanks.
 Will you join me in "Praying the News" each day?

 I realize that Paul's instructions for women in today's readings can be controversial.
 This is one of those days that if you have the Tyndale Publishers One Year Bible Companion to please read the 3 questions & answers for today.
 All 3 relate to these instructions of Paul's.
 Basically, the instructions for women in today's readings can either be interpreted as being: 1. historically conditioned - instructions just for the women of the church in Ephesus at that time and place or 2. universal and timeless instructions.
 Honestly, different Christian denominations interpret these verses different ways - but probably along one of the two lines above for the most part.
-The One Year Bible Companion does a great job of going down these 2 paths.
+The One Year Bible Companion does a great job of going down these 2 paths, with some detail placed on why the instructions could be being historically conditioned because of the Ephesian church having a unique case of prevalent false teachings.
+Overall, know that Paul did not forbid women from ever teaching or being active in church life.
+Priscilla taught Apollos, a great preacher from Acts.
+Phoebe worked in the church (see Romans 16:1).
+Mary, Tryphena, Tryphosa, Eudia and Syntyche were all women who were the Lord's workers in the New Testament as well (see Romans 16:6, 12 and Philippians 4:2).
 If you want to dive into further study on 1 Timothy 2:15 today: "But women will be saved through childbearing..." please check out an in depth look at this verse on bible.org at this link.

 Psalms - Psalm 87 is a celebration of Jerusalem as the City of God, as we read in verse 3 - "O city of God, what glorious things are said of you!"
 As we continue to read through the One Year Bible this year it is amazing to reflect upon how much focus there is on Jerusalem as the city of God.
 Truly, so many of the Psalms glorify Jerusalem, often as a foreshadowing of the Heavenly City of God.
 Indeed, as this verse suggests, many glorious things are said of Jerusalem in the Bible!